February 24, 2021

 By Zack Brigman – Senior Manager, Product Marketing

 SaaS applications are transforming how businesses consume software.
-From Salesforce to Office 365, cloud service providers offer robust, highly performant SaaS solutions.
+From Salesforce to Dynamics 365 and Office 365, cloud service providers offer robust, highly performant SaaS solutions.
 And while cloud service providers are responsible for the underlying infrastructure and availability of their SaaS applications, customers (users) often believe the service providers are also responsible for protecting your data.
 However, the majority of cloud service providers follow a ‘shared’ and ‘distributed’ responsibility model – putting the onus of data protection on you (the customer).

 Understanding the ‘shared responsibility’ model